armandosrz/Learning_Python/csci523/project2/readMe.txt

 	says it should be one.
 This part was not required for undergrads

 Results:
-	My program generates and displays a graph of the generated States and the connection with parent and sons states.
+	Please refer to (astar.xlxs) for the complete data set and to (results.docx) for the data explained with more detail.

 Sample output:
 	-AStarManhathan: